-The materials you can take into an Open Book exam can vary.
-Some restrict the type of materials (e.g. formula sheets and tables or a limited number of texts), others may be totally unrestricted (any quantity of any material).
+The materials you can take into an open-book exam can vary.
+Some restrict the type of materials, e.g. formula sheets, tables or a limited number of texts, while others may be totally unrestricted (any quantity of any material).

 Materials might be:

-Because they test for more than just rote-learning.
+Open-book exams test for more than just rote-learning.
 At university, simply memorising and repeating information is not enough to get you a good mark.
 Higher education is supposed to equip you with intellectual abilities and skills.
-Open Book exams test your ability to quickly find relevant information and then to understand, analyse, apply knowledge and think critically.
+Open-book exams test your ability to quickly find relevant information and then to understand, analyse, apply knowledge and think critically.

-Probably the biggest misconception about Open Book exams is that there is no need to study anything.
-However, you should study just as you would for any other exam.
+Probably the biggest misconception about open-book exams is that there is no need to study.
+You should study just as you would for any other exam.
 Having books and notes to refer to might mean you don't have to memorise as much information, but you still need to be able to apply it effectively.

 This means you must fully understand and be familiar with the content and materials of your course so you can find and use the appropriate information.
-In Open Book exams, you need to quickly find the relevant information in the resources you have.
-If you don't study you won't be able to–you won't know where it is.
+In open-book exams, you need to quickly find the relevant information in the resources you have.
+If you don't study, you won't know where to find the information.